verrazzano/verrazzano/examples/hello-helidon/README.md

 ## Deploying the example application

 1. Prerequisites: Install Verrazzano following the [installation instructions](../install/README.md).
+   The Hello World Helidon example application model and binding files are contained in the Verrazzano project.
+   It is located at `<VERRAZZANO_HOME>/examples/hello-helidon` where `VERRAZZANO_HOME` is the root of the Verrazzano project.
+All paths in this document are relative to `<VERRAZZANO_HOME>/examples/hello-helidon`.

 1. Create a `docker-registry` secret to enable pulling images from GitHub Packages.